vaaandark/dioxionary/README-en.md

 The dictionary file path can be specified with the `-l` or `--local` option.

 Use the `-L` or `--local-first` option to use the network dictionary after a local lookup fails.
 It is recommended to add `alias rl='dioxionary -l'` in the shell configuration file.

+Use -r or prefix the word with ~ to pronounce the word.

+> Prerequisite: The pronunciation feature was enabled during build.

 ### Multiple dictionary support